dorisoy/WPF.MessageBox/README.md

 # MVVM MessageBox Service for WPF (using Dependency Injection)
-A C# MVVM Service for displaying simple MessageBox messages with custom styles included - Uses Prism but can be adapted to any MVVM / DI Library.
+A C# MVVM Service for displaying simple MessageBox messages with custom styles included - Uses MVVM Toolkit with Microsoft.Extensions.DependencyInjection but can be adapted to any MVVM / DI Library.
 Include samples and an Example to unit test code involving a complex path with multiple MessageBoxes

 ![image](https://user-images.githubusercontent.com/2603287/160229368-ef56548c-b44d-453b-9a7e-9d2dff79dc5e.png)